ugcs/UgCS-GeoHammer/readme.txt

-GeoHammer is a simple to use tool to quickly assess and pre-process GPR (ground penetrating radar) data.
+SPH Engineering's GeoHammer is a simple to use tool to quickly assess and process GPR (ground penetrating radar) and CSV data from various sensors (magnetometers, metal detectors, gamma-radiation spectrometers, etc.).

 User manual - https://github.com/ugcs/UgCS-GeoHammer/wiki